M.A. Human Development: Social Change Specialization

-Master’s candidates in this program will be immersed in coursework that prepares them to create large-scale social change.
+Master’s candidates in this M.A.
+Human Development degree program will be immersed in coursework that prepares them to create large-scale social change.
 Students will learn how to collaboratively design and implement change by making processes more participatory.
 Story-telling, dreaming, the arts, grant-writing, action research, the use of budgets and timelines, and autonomous community building are among the methods and mediums employed.

 Education for Critical Consciousness